-There’s nothing better than curling up on the sofa, wrapping yourself in a blanket, and diving into a game on your smartphone.
-There’s something romantic about creating your own little cocoon, safe from the outside world.
+There’s nothing better than curling up on the sofa and escaping into a game on your smartphone.
+There’s something comforting about creating your own little cocoon, safe from the outside world.
 While gaming phones are picking up steam, there’s no better phone to buy than the iPhone if you’re a mobile gamer.
-With more than a million apps available on the Apple App Store, the gaming options on the iPhone are nearly limitless.
+With more than a million iPhone apps available in the Apple App Store, the gaming options on the iPhone are nearly limitless.
 But finding the best iPhone games isn’t always easy.
 Not every game in Apple’s massive library is worth $1 — or your time, for that matter.

 Subscribers to Apple’s library of games — which we think contains enough gems to justify the price of membership — should check out our picks of the best Apple Arcade games.
 For more ideas, check out the best Android games, because many of them are available for the iPhone as well.
 And if you want to switch off that screen, the best board games could offer a welcome alternative.

 Every few months, we get a game of the moment that sets the internet alight.
 Among Us! is firmly on that list of games.
 The simple game based on the well-loved Werewolf/Mafia format has become a cultural icon, and it’s easy to see why.
 The game sees between four and 10 players on a spaceship, working together to keep it running in the vacuum of space.
 But not everyone is as they seem, and a certain number of those players are actually Imposters, placed there to sabotage the ship and kill as many players as you can.
 With no-one able to know who to trust, can you figure out who the imposter is, and can you trust your friend when they say they saw that person sabotaging the ship, or are they lying to you … ?
 Intrigue at its finest, Among Us! features crossplay between Android, iOS, and PC, and you can play on the internet or locally.